Nonprofit Resources

 Strategy 1: Ensure All Bookstore Sales Are Related to Your Religious Mission

-This strategy focuses on operating the bookstore primarily for the convenience of church members and attendees, rather than the general public.
-There are several ways you can demonstrate this, such as by showing that:
+How this strategy works: Income may be tax-exempt if the bookstore is operated primarily for the convenience of church members and attendees, rather than the general public.

 - Sales to the general public are minimal